NickDeWyngaert/simple-crud-api/README.md

     * Default endpoint is [localhost:8080](http://localhost:8080)

 ## Usage
-This application has no HTML or visual managnment screen.
+This application has no HTML or visual management screen.
 The UI for this API is located at [NickDeWyngaert/simple-crud-ui](https://github.com/NickDeWyngaert/simple-crud-ui)

 ### Resources